On classification of continuous first order theories: Notation and Preliminaries

+From a semantic perspective, the notation \cite{HI} requires {\em approximate satisfaction} in order for the compactness theorem to hold.
+That said, we do not explicitly discuss the notion of approximate satisfaction, although it is clearly present in some arguments, including in Fact~\ref{Ramsey}.
+Despite this, it is worth recalling that, intuitively, the approximate satisfaction $M\models_{\text{app}}\exists x (\phi(x)\leq r)$ means that for every $\epsilon>0$ there is some $a$ in $M$ such that the statement $\phi(a)\leq r+\epsilon$ holds.
+Now, $M\models \inf_x \phi(x)\leq r$ if and only if $M\models_{\text{app}}\exists x (\phi(x)\leq r)$.
+This means that Henson-Iovino satisfaction of $\varphi$ is equivalent to the following: for any arbitrary $\epsilon > 0$, the simultaneous satisfaction—in the standard discrete sense—of every $\epsilon$-relaxed version of the inequalities that constitute $\varphi$.

+It is worth noting for the reader that our first actual use of the notation of \cite{HI} and the notion of approximate satisfaction appears at the beginning of Section 3.
+For more detailed points regarding the comparison of syntax and semantics between the logics \cite{HI} and \cite{BBHU}, refer to Notation 1.9 and Remark 2.11 in \cite{BU}. \end{Convention}

+For the functional analysis component, the reader is advised to consult this paper alongside \cite{HOR} and \cite{K-Baire}.
+Nonetheless, we include some necessary background from functional analysis for completeness.

-\subsection{Subclasses of Baire~1 functions}
+\subsection{Subclasses of Baire~1 Functions}

-In this subsection we give definitions of the functions spaces with which we shall concerned, with some of elementary relations between them.
+In this subsection, we define the function spaces that will be central to our study and outline some elementary relationships between them.

-Let $X$ be a set and $A$ a subset of ${\Bbb R}^X$.
-The topology of {\em pointwise convergence} on $X$ is that inherited from the usual product topology of ${\Bbb R}^X$.
-A typical neighborhood of a function $f$ is where $\epsilon>0$ and $\{x_1,\ldots,x_n\}$ is a finite subset of $X$.
-In this paper, the topology on subsets of ${\Bbb R}^X$ is pointwise convergence.
-Otherwise, we explicitly state what is our desired topology.
+Let $X$ be a set and $A$ a subset of ${\mathbb{R}}^X$.
+The topology of \emph{pointwise convergence} on $X$ is inherited from the usual product topology on ${\mathbb{R}}^X$.
+A typical neighborhood of a function $f$ is given by